-Global Service Corps (GSC), in partnership with Seminole State College offers, for the student and non-student, service-learning community development programs in Cambodia.
-Through this partnership, AmeriCorps alumni can apply their Award towards GSC program fees, airfare, and most related expenses.
+Global Service Corps (GSC), in partnership with our host academic institution, offers both students and non-students service-learning community development programs in Cambodia.
+Through this partnership, AmeriCorps alumni can apply their Segal Award towards GSC program fees, airfare, and most related expenses.

-Program participants learn about and work in the fields of Global Public Health, Teaching English, Child and Orphan Care, Community Development and Leadership Training, and Buddhist Immersion.
-Please visit the GSC website or the GSC Facebook page, which will acquaint you with our programs and provide a glimpse into life as a GSC service-learning participant.
+Program participants learn about and work in the fields of Global Public Health, Environment, Teaching English, Child and Orphan Care, Community Development and Leadership Training, and Buddhist Immersion.

 Through Global Service Corps you will be able to utilize your Segal Award to engage in enriching service while learning new skills.
 Additionally, you will gain a unique cross-cultural perspective through living in a Cambodian urban or rural community, a Cambodian Buddhist monastery (wat), or with a local Cambodian family in a homestay.
 Upon arrival in Cambodia, GSC volunteers undergo orientation and training to help you acclimate to your new surroundings, become introduced to the local language and customs, and prepare you for your project work.
 You will then continue with field work during the program.